 Looking to simplify your child’s birthday party and save money?
-Consider having a joint birthday party!
+Consider having a joint kids birthday party!

 These tandem-style events celebrate two or more kids whose birthdays are near each other.
 Usually, they’re held with classmates or other children who have the same friends.
 They work well for small kids – because, at this age, you often invite the entire preschool or kindergarten class to parties.

 “More parents are starting to have joint birthday parties with other families for their children.
 This growing trend is the reverse of the ‘Let’s Outdo the Joneses’ mentality,” says Jodi Smith, president of Mannersmith Etiquette Consulting, a nationally noted firm based in the Boston area.
 “Parents are returning to sensible and reasonable parties, instead of excessive parties.”

 These shebangs can cut down costs and reduce the workload – if you divide the tasks between families.
 Another benefit?
 Families only have to attend one party versus of several soirees.
 Hurray!

 When considering a kids joint birthday party, first, Smith advises considering whether the birthday kids like each other – and get along.
 Now, they don’t need to be best friends.
 But should enjoy each other’s company and have similar interests.

 In a parallel vein, Smith says the next question parents should ask is, “Do I think I can work with at least one of the other parents?”